Exclusive: China's Ant explores ways for Jack Ma to exit as Beijing piles pressure - sources

 The high-stakes discussions come amid a revamp of Ant and a broader regulatory clampdown on China's technology sector that was set in motion after Ma's public criticism of regulators in a speech in October last year.

 Ma's exit could help clear the way for Ant to revive plans to go public, which stalled after the tycoon's speech, both sources proximate to the company said.

-Ant, which was about to raise an estimated $37 billion in what would have been the world's largest initial public offering, aborted plans the day after Ma's Nov.
+Ant was expected to raise about $37 billion in what would have been the world's largest IPO, but the plans were scuppered the day after Ma's Nov.
 2 meeting with regulators.

+"Indeed Jack Ma stepping away may help the company's share price re-rating by removing uncertainty and resolving the perception that the Chinese government's issue with the company is with the individual," said Devan Kaloo, global head of equities at Aberdeen Standard Investments.

 'TOO BIG FOR THEIR BRITCHES'

-Since then Beijing has unleashed a series of investigations and new regulations that have not only reined in Ma's empire but also swept across the country's technology sector, including other high-profile, billionaire entrepreneurs.
+Beijing has since late last year unleashed a series of investigations and new regulations that have not only reined in Ma's empire but also swept across the country's technology sector, including other high-profile, billionaire entrepreneurs.

 For Ma, 56, who also founded Alibaba and once commanded cult-like reverence in China, the consequences have been particularly severe.
 The tycoon completely withdrew from the public eye for about three months and has continued to keep a low profile after a brief January appearance.

 China's antitrust regulator fined Alibaba a record $2.75 billion on April 10 following an antimonopoly probe that found it had abused its dominant market position for several years.

 A couple of days later Ant was asked by the central bank to become a financial holding company, bringing it under the ambit of banking rules that it had managed to avoid so far and allowed it to grow rapidly.

 "China still likes to promote its technology firms as global leaders just as long as they don't get too big for their britches," said Andrew Collier, managing director of Orient Capital Research.